l-hoang/gimme/README.md

 When you request something else after you've already asked it to give you something, the last thing it "gave" you will be overwritten.

+### Basic Gimmes
 `GIMME A NUMBER`

-Gives you a random number between 0 and 99 that is then stored in program state.
+Gives you a random number between 0 and 100(?) that is then stored in program state.

 `GIMME A NUMBER BETWEEN <x> and <y>`